AitonGoldman/PSS_Qualifying/docs/tutorial/CreateVmFromScratch.md

 - Once the VM has restarted, login to VM
 - While the VM window is selected, under the "Devices" menu, select "Insert guest additions..."
 - In the VM, run the following command to install needed packages : `sudo apt-get install gcc make build-essential`
-- In the VM, run the following command to mount the cdrom and install the virtualbox guest additions : `mkdir /media/cdrom;mount /dev/cdrom /media/cdrom` and then 'cd /media/cdrom;sudo sh VboxLinuxAdditions.run'
+- In the VM, run the following command to mount the cdrom and install the virtualbox guest additions : `mkdir /media/cdrom;mount /dev/cdrom /media/cdrom` and then 'cd /media/cdrom;sudo sh VBoxLinuxAdditions.run'
 - sudo adduser $USER vboxsf
   - $USER is set to the user you created as part of the ubuntu installation process
 - Reboot the VM